Why I Repent Teaching in Secular Higher Education

 This is my story.

-I think of all the opportunities I forfeited at serving God while I was buying everything else, hook line and sinker—never doubting my position in the academe.
+I think of all the opportunities I forfeited at serving God while I was buying humanism and moral relativism, hook line and sinker—never doubting my position in the academe.
 I was building my career, right?
 I was using my gifts and talents so it must be God sent, unmistakably.

 I couldn’t sleep at night.
 I was vexed like Lot and dejected like Joseph.